mi2e-K/Iba1Counter/README.md

 > as microglia when they met absolute thresholds on area, mean and peak
 > intensity.
 > All thresholds were fixed within
-> each staining/imaging batch — no per-image adaptive normalisation was
-> applied — so that intergroup density differences reflect biology
+> each staining/imaging batch so that intergroup density differences reflect biology
 > rather than per-image rescaling.
 Detections were reviewed visually
 > and manually corrected under blinded conditions when needed.
 Density
 > (cells/mm²) and Iba1+ area fraction are reported.